jinyounng/OSS_final_project/README.md

 #### update in 12/16(last)

 ## Operationg Instruction
-#### I uploaded ipynb file with pickle file. please operate ipynb with pick file.
+#### :exclamation::exclamation::exclamation:I uploaded ipynb file with pickle file. please operate ipynb with pickle file.:exclamation::exclamation::exclamation:

 ## Configuration Instruction
 ### 1. What you do in your project